-- 2. The MAAC mandated minimum weather conditions to commence or continue MAAC RPAS operations are: - a. no cloud ceiling (BKN or OVC) estimated at 1000'agl if the site approved altitude is less than 400', or less than 1000' above any higher site approved altitude, and - b. the RPA will be able to remain 500' vertically and 1 sm (statute mile) horizontally clear of any cloud, and - c. an estimated horizontal visibility of 3sm (5km) or more around the flying area, and - d. no other obscuring conditions (fog, smoke, haze etc.) which could make spotting full-scale aircraft difficult.
+- 2. The MAAC mandated minimum weather conditions to commence or continue MAAC RPAS operations are (you may use Kamloops CYKA aviation weather (METAR) available at RPAS Wilco site or NAV CANADA weather portal as an approximation): - a. no cloud ceiling (BKN or OVC) estimated less than 1000' above the site approved altitude, and - b. the RPA will be able to remain 500' vertically and 1 sm (statute mile) horizontally clear of any cloud, and

+- c. an estimated horizontal visibility of 3sm (5km) or more around the flying area, and - d. no other local obscuring conditions (fog, smoke, haze etc.) exist which could make spotting full-scale aircraft difficult.